openrewrite/rewrite-docs/changelog/8-1-2-Release.md

 As converting a `Recipe` to a `ScanningRecipe` is a substantial change, the migration recipe is not able to automate this.
 You will need to rewrite your recipes that need to be `ScanningRecipes` on your own.

 Below is an example of what a recipe might look like before/after this change.
-You can find the converted recipe in it's entirety [here](https://github.com/openrewrite/rewrite/blob/v8.1.2/rewrite-maven/src/main/java/org/openrewrite/maven/AddManagedDependency.java).
+You can find the converted recipe in its entirety [here](https://github.com/openrewrite/rewrite/blob/v8.1.2/rewrite-gradle/src/main/java/org/openrewrite/gradle/AddProperty.java).

 {% tabs %}
 {% tab title="Before" %}